Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 which I outline below, as all three have tripped me up in various ways[^threetrailing].

-[^threetrailing]: I'm sure there are probably more than just these three cases, but these are the three I'm familar with.
+[^threetrailing]: I'm sure there are probably more than just these three cases, but these are the three I'm familiar with.
 If you know of more, please [tell me about them!](mailto:trailingslash@tookmund.com).

 ## POSIX and Coreutils